SergeyKhoroshev/SergeyKhoroshev/README.md

 # I'm a Data Scientist

-- I'm currently learning at Yandex Precticum
+- I'm currently learning at Yandex Practicum
 - I'm available for hire now

 ## Connect with me: